 Laser Gold plating is a proprietary, pure, hard, electrochemically deposited gold coating that combines the theoretical reflectivity and emissivity of gold, with a surface that can>actually be physically cleaned!

-A process that has been refined for more than twenty years, Laser Gold has been the sole and single NIST standard (#1929) for infrared reflective material.
-Epner Technology is also proud of the fact that Laser Gold has been specified on some of our nation’s most advanced military and space programs.
+A process that has been refined for more than twenty years, Laser Gold has been named the sole and single NIST standard (#1929) for infrared reflective efficiency.
+Laser Gold has been specified on some of our nation’s most advanced military and space programs.

 Epner Technology took part in a specialized study of infrared reflectivity organized by the NIST’s Physics Laboratory, Optical Technology Division, which performed an intercomparison calibration study of near-normal diffuse and specular reflectance measurements amongst twenty DoD and Contractor Laboratories.
 Epner Technology supplied NIST with the twenty Laser Gold plated standard mirrors used in this prestigious study.
 The goal of this study was to lead to improved measurement accuracy, produce readily available standards based on results of Intercomparison, and expand NIST’s capabilties with IR reflectance measurements.
 After completion of this collaborative study with NIST, Epner Technology is proud to announce the availability of a Laser Gold coated IR standard traceable to NIST.
 Price upon request.
 Click on the button below to to gain access to download the full report.

 “Gold coat per Epner Technology, Brooklyn, New York Laser Gold specification #2011”.

 With this call out your parts will be plated with a .25 micron of Laser Gold.
 This assumes the component will be received at Epner ready for Laser Gold plating that is in nickel or copper or stainless steel.
 No polishing at Epner is anticipated.